3pc-Berlin/gradle-development-plugin/docs/code-quality.md

 ---

 ### Code Formatting | [Spotless Plugin](https://github.com/diffplug/spotless)
-The Grade [Spotless plugin](https://github.com/diffplug/spotless) is enabled and added into a git pre-commit hook (see: `.git/hooks` in your project directory), to make sure the code is formatted using the [Palantir style](https://github.com/palantir/palantir-java-format).
+The Gradle [Spotless plugin](https://github.com/diffplug/spotless) is enabled and added into a git pre-commit hook (see: `.git/hooks` in your project directory), to make sure the code is formatted using the [Palantir style](https://github.com/palantir/palantir-java-format).

 ---